Wheatgrass

 Interaction Rating=Moderate Be cautious with this combination.

-Wheatgrass might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking wheatgrass along with diabetes medications might cause your blood sugar to go too low.
+Wheatgrass might lower blood sugar levels.
+Taking wheatgrass along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Interactions with herbs & supplements

-Herbs and supplements that might lower blood sugar: Wheatgrass might lower blood sugar levels.
-Taking it along with other herbs and supplements that might lower blood sugar could lower blood sugar too much in some people.
-Some herbs and supplements that might lower blood sugar include alpha-lipoic acid, bitter melon, chromium, devil's claw, fenugreek, garlic, guar gum, horse chestnut, Panax ginseng, psyllium, Siberian ginseng, and others.
+Herbs and supplements that might lower blood sugar: Wheatgrass might lower blood sugar.
+Taking it with other supplements with similar effects might lower blood sugar too much.
+Examples of supplements with this effect include aloe, bitter melon, cassia cinnamon, chromium, and prickly pear cactus.

 Interactions with foods